AlexSmall96/Film-Friends/README.md

 - **Requests**
 Friend requests between users.
 Sender is the user ID of the requester, and reciever is the user ID of the user receiving the friend request.
 Accepted is true or false depending if the user has accepted the friend request.
 - **Reccomendations**
 Film recommendations between users.
 Sender is the id of the user that sends the reccomendation and reciever is the id of the user that recieves the reccomendation.
 A request must be made and accepted prior to sending a recommendation.
-The receiver can set liked to true and add a comment on the recommendation.

 ![Databse Schema](documentation/db/Film-Friends-Db-Schema.png)
 ### Methodology